daniellaakpoguma/Data-Analsyt-Portfolio/Second Hand Shopping Insights/README.md

 ## Database
 - The CSV were imported into various tables in the database

+## SQL
+- CSV files downloaded into SQL as flat file

+## Power BI
+- 'N/A' values were moved in Colors column in all tables
+- Replaced 'N/A' in brand name with 'Unknwon'
+- Capitalized each word in Brand name
+- Clean and Trimmed text

 ## Next Steps:
 1. Data downloaded into SQL, so ELT process can be done.
 2. SQL can be used to transform data